-Local ACerS, AIST, ASM, or TMS Professional Chapter/Section
+Local ACerS, AIST, or ASM Professional Chapter/Section

 - Inform the officers of the local professional chapter/section of plans and activities. - Promote and attend professional chapter/section meetings whenever possible. - Reach out and plan joint meetings/activities when desired or practical.